ibm-cloud-docs/BlockStorage/accessing-block-storage-windows.md

 {: #authhostwinTerraform}
 {: terraform}

-When you provision your storage with Terraform, you authorize a compute host to access the volume by specifing the `allowed_virtual_guest_ids` for Virtual Servers, or `allowed_hardware_ids` for bare metal servers.
+When you provision your storage with Terraform, you authorize a Compute host to access the volume by specifying the `allowed_virtual_guest_ids` for Virtual Servers, or `allowed_hardware_ids` for bare metal servers.
 You can specify `allowed_ip_addresses` to define which IP addresses have access to the storage.
 The following example provides authorization to the Virtual Server with the ID `27699397` to access the volume from the `10.40.98.193`, `10.40.98.200` addresses.

 ```terraform
 resource "ibm_storage_block" "test1" {